vvbauman/PCA-tutorial/README.md

-# PCA-tutorial
-Proofs and a running example of principal component analysis
+This repository consists of a tutorial for principal component analysis, including two proofs for PCA and a running example in Python.